Hors d'oeuvre: Hawaii

 In the Hawaiian language hors d'oeuvres and appetisers are called pūpū.
 Hawaiian culinary influences are very diverse due to the multiple ethnicities living in the islands.
-This diversity, along with the Americanization of entertaining in the mid 20th century led to the Hawaiian Cocktail and the pūpū (hors-d'oeuvre) served at the beginning of luaus.
+This diversity, along with the Americanisation of entertaining in the mid 20th century led to the Hawaiian Cocktail and the pūpū (hors-d'oeuvre) served at the beginning of luaus.
 This invention of a faux Polynesian experience is heavily influenced by Don the Beachcomber, who is credited for the creation of the pūpū platter and the drink named the Zombie for his Hollywood restaurant.
 At Don's the food was traditional Cantonese cuisine served with a fancy presentation.
 The first pūpū platters were eggrolls, chicken wings, spare ribs as well as other Chinese-American foods.
 Eventually Trader Vic would create the Mai Tai in his restaurants in the San Francisco Bay Area and the Tiki bar would become an American cocktail tradition.